step_other creates a specification of a recipe

 for this step.
 See

 Not used by this step since no new variables are created.

 A logical to indicate if the quantities for preprocessing have been estimated.

 equal to one.
-If it's less than one then factor levels whose rate of
+If less than one, then factor levels with a rate of

 A single character value for the "other" category.